AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/ValidatorService/README.md

 ValidatorService Class
 ======================
-AutomationML 2.1 APIThis service is defined for the validation of an AML document.
+This service is defined for the validation of an AML document.
 Additionally the service can also be used to repair specific invalid properties in a document.

 Inheritance Hierarchy